khentpacaldo1/ProGuin/README.md

-# ProGuien 🐧
+# ProGuin 🐧

-ProGuien is a productivity system inspired by the image of a penguin steadily moving toward a mountain — slow, consistent, and unstoppable.
+ProGuin is a productivity system inspired by the image of a penguin steadily moving toward a mountain — slow, consistent, and unstoppable.

 This is not just a todo-list app.